How to start an e-commerce business and website

 As he told Business of Fashion: “There was so much more joy and thoughtfulness in that product than I ever thought there could be in a pair of men’s pants.”

-Dunn started in a saturated market – men’s clothing – but went entirely online at a time when most retailers were physical, offering retail locations that acted solely as showrooms.
+Dunn set his business apart in a saturated market by going entirely online at a time when most retailers were physical, offering retail locations that acted solely as showrooms.

-Michael Dubin, meanwhile, began the razor subscription service, Dollar Shave Club (which later sold for $1bn to Unilever) after seeing a pile of razors that needed to be sold in a friend’s warehouse.
+Michael Dubin, meanwhile, began the razor subscription service Dollar Shave Club after seeing a pile of razors that needed to be sold in a friend’s warehouse.
+He married a basic product that’s always needed with the convenience of a subscription, and the result was a rousing success.

-You might have an exciting type of packaging in mind: Tea Drops sells tea in tablet form to avoid wastage and mess of tea bags.
-If you do have something like that in mind you’ll need a product designer to create a sample, as well as a roadmap for finding a manufacturer and bringing it to market.
+Or you might have an exciting type of packaging in mind.
+For example, Tea Drops sells tea in tablet form to avoid wastage and mess of tea bags.
+If you do have something like that in mind, you’ll need a product designer to create a sample, as well as a roadmap for finding a manufacturer and bringing it to market.

 Don’t have a product in mind yet?

 - Google Trends.
-See the level of interest of a search term over time, as well as useful related searches.
-For instance, entering ‘dog lead’ into Google Trends shows that interest in the term has steadily increased over the past five years, and related terms include ‘anti-theft dog lead’ and ‘extra long dog lead’ – both potential product ideas.
+See the level of interest in a search term over time as well as useful related searches.
+For instance, entering “dog lead” into Google Trends shows that interest in the term has steadily increased over the past five years, and related terms include “anti-theft dog lead” and “extra-long dog lead”, both potential products you could sell.

 - Statista.
-Produces reports, forecasts, dossiers and statistics that can be filtered by industry.
+This site produces reports, forecasts, dossiers, and statistics on a wide range of topics that can be filtered by industry.

 Design

-Are you making your own product, instructing a manufacturer, buying from a supplier or dropshipping?
-Think about the pain points of each option and what works best for your product now, and in the future.
+Are you making your own product, instructing a manufacturer, buying from a supplier, or drop shipping?
+Think about the pain points of each option and what works best for your product both now and in the future.

 Product dimensions